inartov555/python-automation-home-test/README.md

 ---

 ## 📸 Artifacts
-- Screenshots are saved under `artifacts/` with timestamped filenames.
+- Test run log file, *.html test run report, screenshots are saved in $HOST_ARTIFACTS (it should be set in setup.sh)

 ---